The Amityville Horror (1979 film): Casting

-James Brolin was offered to star in the film while he was completing Night of the Juggler, but was initially hesitant about the project.
+James Brolin was offered the leading role in the film while he was completing Night of the Juggler, but was initially hesitant about the project.
 At the time of his casting, the script was unfinished, so Brolin obtained a copy of Anson's novel.
 Brolin read it until two o'clock in the morning.
 He had hung up a pair of his pants in the room earlier and during an especially tense passage of the book, the pants fell to the floor.
 Brolin jumped from his chair in fright.
 Convinced that the material would make an effective film, Brolin agreed to star.
 He described the project as a challenge for him, as it was a "pure character role" that he had not yet had the opportunity to play: "It demands a progression of dissipation of personality, so I had to figure out how to portray a man who is losing his sanity during his obsession."

 Margot Kidder was cast in the role of Kathy Lutz after her breakthrough performance as Lois Lane in Richard Donner's Superman the year prior.
 "Basically at that stage you took the jobs you were offered and took the money," Kidder recalled in a later interview.
 "But [horror films] are fun to make.
 They make me laugh."
 In a 2005 interview with the actors, Brolin and Kidder admitted that they clashed in regard to their acting styles, with Brolin remaining committed to closely following the screenplay, while Kidder preferred a more improvisational approach to the material.

 Veteran actor Rod Steiger was cast in the role of priest Francis Delaney, and had at the time been experiencing a career slump following his recent open-heart surgery, which left him depressed and made film studios hesitant to hire him due to high insurance costs.
 Commenting during an interview promoting the film, Steiger said: "This is my last maneuver in letting Hollywood know that I'm in good shape physically."

 Natasha Ryan, an eight-year-old experienced child actor, was cast in the role of the Lutz's young daughter, Amy, while K. C. Martel made his feature film debut as one of the family's two sons, Greg.